borelian/LandS_exact_solution/README.md

 You can find here a Jupyter notebook to validate this result.
 It requires the Python interface of QSopt from https://github.com/jonls/python-qsoptex.

-## How did you get this proof?
+## How did you get this partition and this idea?
 Using the marvelous **Adaptive Partition Method** (Song & Luedtke, 20XX, Ramirez-Pico & Moreno, 2022) for two-stage stochastic problems.
 Starting will all scenarios aggregated into a single one, you solve the problem and get a candidate solution *x<sup>(t)</sup>*.
-Then, you solve the subproblems and refine the partition of scenarios grouping scenarios with the same optimal duals, and iterate.
-For this problem, it only requires 8 iterations!.
+Then, you solve the subproblems and refine the partition by grouping scenarios with the same optimal duals, and iterate.
+On the LandS problem, it only requires 8 iterations!.

 You can find here a Jupyter notebook that solve this problem using the Adaptive Partition Method.
 It requires Gurobi (https://www.gurobi.com) as solver.